General Contractor

 California

-In order to perform any work worth over $500, a general contractor in California must be licensed with the California Contractors State License Board.
-In order to become licensed with California, contractors must have at least four years of experience working as or with a contractor in the field.
-Additionally, general contractors will need to obtain a surety bond and take exams for their specific trade, business, and relevant law.
+To perform any work worth over $500, a general contractor in California must be licensed with the California Contractors State License Board.
+To become licensed with California, contractors must have at least four years of experience working as or with a contractor in the field.
+Additionally, general contractors must obtain a surety bond and take exams for their specific trade, business, and relevant law.

 Florida

 Florida has one of the most extensive lists of requirements for general contractors of any state.
 To work as a general contractor in Florida, individuals must be licensed with the Department of Business and Professional Regulation of the State of Florida.
-In order to even apply, applicants must have four years of experience or a combination of construction education and experience.
+Applicants must have four years of experience or a combination of construction education and experience to apply for a Florida license.
 Additionally, a general contractor must verify their financial stability and submit proof of liability and workers’ compensation insurance.
 They must also pass state-level trade, law, and business exams.
-There may even be county- or city-level certifications, depending on where the contractor operates and what trades they work in.
+Depending on where the contractor operates and what trades they work in, there may even be county- or city-level certifications.

 New York

-New York state does not require that general contractors become licensed with the state (except for those working with asbestos), but many of the local governments do have licensing requirements.
+New York state does not require that general contractors become licensed with the state (except for those working with asbestos), but many local governments within the state have licensing requirements.

-In New York City, any general contractor who builds one-, two-, or three-family homes must register with New York City’s Department of Building in order to obtain the permits.
+In New York City, any general contractor who builds one-, two-, or three-family homes must register with New York City’s Department of Building to obtain the permits.

 Texas

-Every state will have their own requirements, and those interested in becoming a licensed contractor should search for the requirements of their particular state.
+Every state will have its own requirements, and those interested in becoming a licensed contractor should search for the requirements of their particular state.

 Reference